 Feelings of trauma present themselves differently based on the age of the child.
 Although, there are a few common signs across all ages, such as significant changes in their sleeping or eating patterns, nightmares, anger or rage, and unreasonably fearful or easily startled.

 From birth to age 2:

-- Unusually high level of anger, agitation, or tantrums that do not stop within a few minutes.
+- Unusually high levels of anger, agitation, or tantrums that do not stop within a few minutes.